Skip to Content

 Which one is the odd one out is a category game that develops listening for a particular piece of information.

-Say a string of words to your child that are part of a particular theme or category.
-Insert one word into the set that does not belong and ask your child to identify the word that doesn’t belong.
+Say a string of words that are part of a particular theme or category.
+Insert one word into the set that does not belong and ask kids to identify the word that doesn’t belong.

 Example: